smartface/sf-extension-utils/doc/biometricLogin.md

 <a name="module_BiometricLogin..isFirstTime"></a>

 ### BiometricLogin~isFirstTime() ⇒ <code>boolean</code>
-Returns true if the device is not logged in fingerprint before.
+Returns true if the device is not logged in with biometrics before.

 **Kind**: inner method of [<code>BiometricLogin</code>](#module_BiometricLogin)